dantheman491/Planetsavvy/README.md

 ### App Title: PlanetSavvy

+### App Description:
-### App Description**: Provides images and a brief explanation on the celestial body.
+Provides images and a brief explanation on the celestial body.

 ### API:
 The API used is from NASA https://api.nasa.gov//.
 I intend to get the picture of a celestial body and an explation from the photographer on said image.
 User should also be able to select a new image based on a date set by the API